pestrickland/desk_defender/_systems/systems.md

 ## Power supply

 To avoid the safety implications of high voltages, the majority of the system should be able to run on 5 V DC.
 Raspberry Pi can, as can Ardunio and various servos.
-Whilst I'm used to using mobile phone chargers for these supplies, higher power supplies are available, in the order of 25 W laptop-still bricks.
+Whilst I'm used to using mobile phone chargers for these supplies, higher power supplies are available, in the order of 25 W laptop-style bricks.
 This should be better, and still reduce the risk of having a bespoke or exposed mains supply to deal with.

 The motors anticipated for the gun will probably draw more current.
 For this purpose, it might be best to use a dedicated power supply in the form of a LiPo battery.

 ### Safety

-*Is this a system?*

 Various aspects for safety need to be considered: